 Eleven Things Every Teen Driver Should Have in Their Car

 While we can’t do everything for our teens, we can make sure they are as safe as possible.
 Every teen driver should have the following items in their car at all times.

 - Portable Car Battery Charger.
 We can’t tell you how useful this portable battery has been for our family.
 Our daughter used it the first week she had her license when she left her lights on at a friend’s house, a family we were vacationing used it when their boat battery died, and my husband was able to charge his laptop with it for an important work meeting when the power went out.
 We love them so much we gave them as graduation gifts last year!
 It is much easier than traditional jumper cables where you need another car for power, and multi-functional.
 This is a must-have and we keep one in every car.

 3. First Aid Kit.
 This is a great kit to have on hand, especially if your teen is driving themselves to sporting events, concerts, and other activities.
-Our teens have been thankful that they had bandaids for blisters and small cuts, a backup flashlight for finding keys dropped in the dark, and gloves when dealing with some gross animal issues (don’t ask!)
+Our teens have been thankful that they had emergency kits with bandaids and gauze for blisters and small cuts, a backup flashlight for finding keys dropped in the dark, and gloves when dealing with some gross animal issues (don’t ask!)
 We like this kit by Monoki, but you can make one of your own simply by using a plastic container and filling it with essentials.
 We suggest taking stock at least every six months (use the time changes as your reminders!)

 You may also like to read: I Just Watched My Heart Drive Away For The First Time And I’m Not Ready

 4. Tire Gauge.
 Most of our teen drivers are operating used vehicles, so understanding tire pressure is important, especially when you start letting them take longer trips.
 It’s also important for them to understand how to check the tires when that pesky tire pressure light comes on at the least opportune times.
 You can get a gauge for anywhere from $5 to $50, but we like this easy-to-read digital version.